openstack-k8s-operators/os-diff/README.md

 #### Compare configuration files steps

-Os-diff provides multiple ways to compare files and directories.
+os-diff provides multiple ways to compare files and directories.
 You can compare:
   - file vs file
   - directory vs directory (and sub directories)